-If your scoreboard package includes special accessories such as electronic message centers or video displays, there may be additional cabling and conduit needed to support this equipment.
-Please consult the documentation provided with these items.
+If your scoreboard package includes special accessories such as an electronic message center or video display, there may be additional cabling and conduit needed to support this equipment.
+Please consult the documentation provided with such items.

 The standard configuration of this scoreboard includes a power cable attached to the top of the cabinet.
 Input and output ports for data are located here as well.
 At the factory, it is possible to relocate these connection points to accommodate special needs.
 Let your scoreboard sales rep know about any custom requirements BEFORE we begin building your cabinet.